What are Mineral Sands?

 Rutile is a form of titanium dioxide mineral.

-Ilmenite is the main source of mineral feedstock for titanium pigment production.
+Ilmenite is the main source of mineral feedstock for titanium dioxide which is used in paints, paper, toothpaste, sunscreen and even food colouring.